MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-C-Medical-Assistance-Programs/part-438-Managed-Care/subpart-A-General-Provisions/section-438.8.md

 (iii) Expenditures that must be included in incurred claims include the following:

-(A) The amount of incentive and bonus payments made, or expected to be made, to network providers.
+(A) The amount of incentive and bonus payments made, or expected to be made, to network providers that are tied to clearly-defined, objectively measurable, and well-documented clinical or quality improvement standards that apply to providers.

 (B) The amount of claims payments recovered through fraud reduction efforts, not to exceed the amount of fraud reduction expenses.
 The amount of fraud reduction expenses must not include activities specified in paragraph (e)(4) of this section.

+(C) The amount of payments made to providers under State directed payments described in § 438.6(c).

 (iv) Amounts that must either be included in or deducted from incurred claims include, respectively, net payments or receipts related to State mandated solvency funds.